Texas Electric Railway: History

 In 1901, the Denison and Sherman Railway, connecting the towns of Denison and Sherman with 10 mi of track, opened as the first interurban rail line in Texas.
 This line was purchased in 1911 by the Texas Traction Company, which had constructed a 65 mi line of their own from Dallas to Sherman and began operation in 1908.

 While not connected to Sherman yet, shortly after, Dallas and Fort Worth built an interurban connecting the two cities.
 Seeing a need to expand in other directions, the owners of the Texas Traction Company purchased the Dallas Southern Traction Company, a 28 mi line from Dallas to Waxahachie in 1912.
 The merged company became known as the Southern Traction Company and the rail line was extended to Waco in 1913.
 A separate 56 mi line from Dallas to Corsicana was also completed.
 In 1917 the Texas Traction Company and the Southern Traction Company merged to form the Texas Electric Railway Company and became the largest interurban railway in the South with more than 200 mi of track.
 The interurban became a vital link for communities until the increasing usage of the automobile caused a decline in revenue.
 The Dallas-Corsicana branch was discontinued in 1941 and the Dallas-Waco and Dallas-Denison branches closed in 1948.

-Throughout these years, interurban was a lifeline shipping farm products and mail as mail was sorted inside the interurban car.
+Throughout these years, interurban was a lifeline shipping farm products.
+Mail was sorted inside the interurban railway post office.